-Michael was all set to pursue a permanent railway career.
-He learnt genuine transferable principles and transferable skills such as self-motivation, initiative, critical analysis, responsibility, accountability, safety, accuracy, focus, precision, procedure, decision-making, prolonged concentration, self-discipline and self-management (all of which are applicable to learning the piano and singing; studying music, and later running a business) through his father gaining permission for Michael in his teenage years when he was 15, 16, 17 and 18 years of age to accompany him at work in his railway signal box during the summer vacation from school and sixth-form and also at times other holidays from school and sixth-form in preparation for a career on the railway.
-Michael also was fortunate enough to experience the workings of other signal boxes through signalmen his father knew.
-One such signalman was not only good at his job but excellent at providing explanations and if you had not understood the first time, a different way of explaining would be found until you did understand and then you would be tested to see if you had understood – a technique Michael found useful in later years!
+I learnt genuine transferable principles and transferable skills such as self-motivation, problem-solving, initiative, critical analysis, responsibility, accountability, safety, accuracy, focus, precision, procedure, decision-making, prolonged concentration, self-discipline and self-management (all of which are applicable to learning the piano, studying music, and later running a business) through my father gaining permission for me in my teenage years when I was 15, 16, 17 and 18 years of age to accompany him at work in his railway signal box during the summer vacation from secondary school and later sixth-form college and also at times other holidays from secondary school and sixth-form college in preparation for a career on the railway.
+I also was fortunate enough to experience the workings of other signal boxes through signalmen my father knew.
+One such signalman was not only good at his job but excellent at providing explanations and if you had not understood the first time, a different way of explaining would be found until you did understand and then you would be tested to see if you had understood – a technique I found useful in later years when teaching.

-Michael had plans to become a high-speed inter-city express train driver and the work experience and apprenticeship on the railway in signalling helped to considerably broaden Michael’s horizons and in addition mentally stimulated him through an environment which he found to be of beneficial and significant learning interest.
-It is always good to have a specialist area of knowledge and experience outside one’s current career and Michael’s early experience on the railway played a significant role in his teenage development and maturity which in turn fed into his later development as a musician and music tutor.
+I had plans to become either a high-speed inter-city express train driver or a signaller, and the work experience and apprenticeship with my father and his colleagues on the railway in signalling helped to considerably broaden my horizons and in addition mentally stimulated me through an environment which I found to be of beneficial and significant learning interest.
+It is always good to have a specialist area of knowledge and experience outside one’s current career path and my experience on the railway played a significant role in my teenage development and maturity which in turn fed into my later development as a musician and music tutor.

 The above image shows the path set for a Class 1 Passenger Express Train on the Up Main (a South bound direction!).
 The train has been fully accepted, is in Signal Block Section with Block Instruments indicating status ‘Train on Line’ and Track-Circuit Diagram constantly monitoring position and progress.
 The Express Train can be seen just to the right of the image approaching the Signal Box at speed.
 Also just visible is a Multi-Aspect Colour-Light Signal Post.